imatularyan/imatularyan/README.md

 ### Here's some stuff about me:

-- 🔭 Working on React News-web-app
+- 🔭 Working on Video-Streaming-web-app
 - 🛠️ Improving JavaScript and DSA
 - 🌱 Interested on proficient web application